wilsonmar/billboard/README.md

 ## Media Players

-* XBMC (Xbox Media Center) show videos, pictures, and music.
+* XBMC (Xbox Media Center) from OpenELEC shows videos, pictures, and music.

 * https://plex.tv/ collects your media and provides DNLA support for showing on various screens on the same wi-fi (which may stutter if the speed is not good).